 Australia report says make Google and Facebook pay for news

-Australia’s Parliament will debate making Google and Facebook pay for news after a Senate committee recommended no changes to drafts of the world's first such laws
+Australia’s Parliament will debate making Google and Facebook pay for news after a Senate committee recommended no changes to the world-first draft laws

 CANBERRA, Australia -- Australia’s Parliament will debate making Google and Facebook pay for news after a Senate committee on Friday recommended no changes to the world-first draft laws.